SCIInstitute/SCIRun/docs/parserhelp.md

  `VAR1 = function(...);` `VAR2 = function(...);` `VAR3 = function(...);` ... etc

 The array parser generally allows two types of input, an array with one element, or an array with many elements.
-When combining multiple fields or matrices, the arrays with many elements are required to have the same number of elements and the math operations are done by taking correspondeing elements from each array.
+When combining multiple fields or matrices, the arrays with many elements are required to have the same number of elements and the math operations are done by taking corresponding elements from each array.
 However an array with one element is treated special, and its value is used for every element for the arrays that have many arrays.
 For example, assume matrix `A = [1]`, and `B = [1,2,3,4]`.
 We can now evaluate the following expression:

   `RESULT = A+B;`